tfenster/end2end/source/_posts/2021-01-05-creating-a-windows-docker-swarm-on-azure-using-terraform-part-ii.md

 ...
 {% endhighlight %}

 This should hopefully explain all relevant, non-standard aspects of my setup.
-The next part will cover the PowerShell scripts used to set up and configured the VMs and Docker Swarm.
+The next part will cover the PowerShell scripts used to set up and configure the VMs and Docker Swarm.

 [one]: https://tobiasfenster.io/creating-a-docker-swarm-on-azure-using-terraform-part-i
 [docker-swarm]: https://docs.docker.com/engine/swarm/